How to become a referee

 If you love snooker and want to get involved in the sport, a great way to do so is to become a referee.
 But where do you begin?

-We spoke to leading World Snooker referee and assessor Brendan Moore, together with fellow referee and English Association of Snooker and Billiards (EASB) Director for referees Rob Spencer, who explain below how you can start your journey, perhaps one day to the Crucible!
+We spoke to leading World Snooker referee and assessor Brendan Moore, together with fellow referee and former English Association of Snooker and Billiards (EASB) Director for referees Rob Spencer, who explain below how you can start your journey, perhaps one day to the Crucible!

 There are regional governing bodies across the world, for example in Europe this is the European Billiards and Snooker Association.